undergrad-partner-school

 Financial Aid

 The most recent records show that 1,967 freshmen received some sort of financial help.
-The average financial aid package awarded to students reached $3,822.
+The average amount of financial aid given to students was $3,822.

 Need-based

-3,308 students received some form of need-based financial aid.
+3,308 students were given some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Tyler Junior College isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need came to be 3,789.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $18,242,188, and state $1,275,401.
+The total number of students (including freshmen) who were determined to have financial need was found to be 3,789.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $18,242,188, and state $1,275,401.

 $1,227